bitovi/academy/src/web-components/1-our-first-component/our-first-component.md

 }
 ```

-In the above we change it so that if an attribute change it just calls the property setter.
+In the above we change it so that if an attribute changes it just calls the property setter.
 The property then saves its value in a "private" variable `this._name`.

-This works the way most built-in elements work; changing a property does __not__ reflect in the attribute; but changing an attribute does change the value of the property.
+This mirrors the way most built-in elements work; changing a property does __not__ reflect in the attribute; but changing an attribute does change the value of the property.

 ## Solution